aws/dcv-access-console/dcv-access-console-web-client/README.md

 ```

 ## Add logos
-The Web Client renders some logos on the UI which are missing in the repository and should be added for a desirable experience.
+The Web Client renders some logos on the UI which can be added to the repository for a more desirable experience.
 The files that should be added are as follows:
 1. public/linux-logo.svg
 2. public/windows-logo.svg
 3. public/service-name.svg